The complete $10$-tetrahedra census of orientable cusped hyperbolic $3$-manifolds: Applications

 By deleting a cusp neighborhood $N$ of $M$, we obtain a compact $3$-manifold $M\setminus N$ with torus boundary which is isotopic to $\overline{M}$.
 Slopes on $\partial \overline{M}$ can thus be carried by the isotopy onto $\partial(M\setminus N)\subset M$.
 By taking $N$ to be maximal, we define the length of a slope to be the minimum length of all curves in its isotopy class on $\partial(M\setminus N)$.

-I. Agol and M. Lackenby independently proved that lengths of exceptional slopes cannot exceed $6$ \cite{Agol:bounds,L:surgery}.
-It follows that there are only finitely many exceptional fillings on a $1$-cusped finte-volume hyperbolic $3$-manifold.
+Agol \cite{Agol:bounds} and Lackenby \cite{L:surgery} independently proved that lengths of exceptional slopes cannot exceed $6$.
+It follows that there are only finitely many exceptional fillings on a $1$-cusped finite-volume hyperbolic $3$-manifold.
 Therefore it is possible to give complete lists of exceptional Dehn fillings on $1$-cusped hyperbolic $3$-manifolds in the censuses.
-For censuses of at most $9$ tetrahedra, this has been done by N. Dunfield in \cite{Dunfield:exceptional}.
+For censuses of at most $9$ tetrahedra, this has been done by Dunfield \cite{Dunfield:exceptional}.
 For the $10$-tetrahedra census, we obtained:

-\begin{theorem} There are precisely $\num{439898}$ exceptional Dehn fillings on orientable $1$-cusped hyperbolic $3$-manifolds in the $10$-tetrahedra census. \end{theorem}
+\begin{theorem} There are precisely $\numprint{439898}$ exceptional Dehn fillings on orientable $1$-cusped hyperbolic $3$-manifolds in the $10$-tetrahedra census. \end{theorem}

 \Cref{tab:exceptional} outlines the procedure for obtaining \cref{th:exceptional}.
-There are $\num{144016}$ $1$-cusped hyperbolic $3$-manifolds in the $10$-tetrahedra census.
-For each of them, we enumerated all slopes with length no more than $6$, obtaining a total of $\num{800447}$ candidates for the exceptional census.
+There are $\numprint{144016}$ $1$-cusped hyperbolic $3$-manifolds in the $10$-tetrahedra census.
+For each of them, we enumerated all slopes with length no more than $6$, obtaining a total of $\numprint{800447}$ candidates for the exceptional census.
 As no duplicate slopes were enumerated for a given manifold, all candidates are distinct, and we only need to decide the hyperbolicity for each of them.

 For each candidate $(M,\alpha)$, we consider its filled manifold $M(\alpha)$.
 Several rounds of certifying the hyperbolicity of $M(\alpha)$ with \texttt{SnapPy} reduced the remaining list by nearly a half.
-For the combinatorial recognition, we cut $M(\alpha)$ into connected sum summands and used \texttt{regina.Census.lookup} to try obtaining a name classifying it, which then tells us whether $M(\alpha)$ is hyperbolic or not.
-For those whose names were not obtained, we check whether they have fundamental normal surfaces which are essential spheres or tori; those that do are not hyperbolic.
-Only $11$ candidates remain undetermined after this, and their filled manifolds were all identified as m135(1,3) by \texttt{SnapPy}. m135(1,3) is isometric to m412(1,-3)(-3,1), whose triangulation in \texttt{SnapPy} is certified to be geometric, hence the hyperbolicity of m135(1,3) follows.
+For Regina census lookup, we cut $M(\alpha)$ into connected sum summands and used \texttt{regina.Census.lookup} to try obtaining a name classifying it, which then tells us whether $M(\alpha)$ is hyperbolic or not.
+For those whose names were not obtained, we check whether they have fundamental normal surfaces which are essential $S^2$ or tori; if they do, they are not hyperbolic.
+Only $11$ candidates remain undetermined after this, and their filled manifolds were all identified as m135(1,3) by \texttt{SnapPy}. m135(1,3) is isometric to m412(1,-3)(-3,1) whose triangulation in \texttt{SnapPy} is certified to be geometric, hence m135(1,3) is hyperbolic.